codio-content/Coding_with_Python-Conditional_statements/.guides/content/Fix-the-errors-f68a.md

-To run your code, press this button {Run}(node run-user.js ./03-ch-if-1/fix1.js)
+To run your code, press this button {Run}(python run-user.py ./03-ch-if-1/fix1.py)

 {Check It!|assessment}(test-1180993407)